Our History

 2022 -- James Irwin Educational Foundation purchases the former Lockheed Martin building on Waynoka Place to expand Power Technical.

-2023 -- James Irwin Elementary School - Howard Campus changes authorizers from Colorado Charter School Institute to El Paso County School District 11 in an unanimous vote by both Boards.
+2023 -- James Irwin Elementary School - Howard Campus changes authorizers from Colorado Charter School Institute to Colorado Springs School District 11 in an unanimous vote by both Boards.
 PTEC moves to the Waynoka Campus.
 A sixth school, James Irwin Elementary School - Canada Drive, is unanimously approved by D-49.
-Renovations begin to turn our Canada Drive Campus into an elementary school.

 Our Namesake -- Colonel James Benson Irwin